socialvibe/truex-ad-renderer-web-integration/DOCS.md

 Note that after a `userCancel`, the user can opt-in and engage with an interactive ad again, so more `optIn` or `optOut` events may then be fired.

+#### `popupWebsite`

+On mobile platforms, ad units with links to external web sites fire this event when the user clicks on the web site link, e.g. typically via a "Learn More" link.

+On mobile platforms, navigating to an external web site means leaving the current application.
+As such this ad event is used to communicate the user's intention, and the host app needs to open the external web page as appropriate for the platform.
+E.g. for Android, an intent is raised to open the web page in the phone's browser.

+The event data field for this event is:

+* `url`: Indicates the web page to navigate to.

+#### `xtendedViewStarted`

+This event fires for TrueX ad creatives that their own fallback extended videos built in.

+From the host app's perspective, nothing more is needed to be done, and the regular ad event flow processing will occur, just with the extended ad content instead.